Sindhu-tj/llm-engineering-handbook/README.md

 ## ABOUT

-This handbook is designed to build a strong understanding of LLM Engineering through:
+This handbook is designed to build a strong understanding of LLM Engineering through;

 - Core AI and Machine Learning concepts
 - Data and data pipelines